-Ooooh, it’s a good one, I was working in an agency seven years ago when I had one of those ‘life is better than this’ epiphanies.
-I quit and booked a three-month trip to Kenya to volunteer in a school.
+Ooooh, it’s a good one.
+I was working in an agency seven years ago when I had one of those ‘life is better than this’ epiphanies.
+I quit and booked a three-month trip to Kenya to volunteer at a school.
 To be honest, that’s my first regret.

 I was convinced to go back to the agency I’d just quit with a one-off money handshake and promotion from my boss as a “thank you” for my “loyalty”.
 Whatever I wanted, she said.
 She just wanted me back.
 So, I did the weak thing and went back.
-That was a bad decision.

-My boss (who’d begged me to return) gave my role to someone else while I was in Kenya (LOL): a posh guy in his late forties who’d never worked in an agency before.
-So upon my return, I was dealt some weird job-share situation, and after only three months away was jostling for a position I’d been promised as a bargaining tool.
+My boss (who’d begged me to return) gave my role to someone else while I was in Kenya (LOL).
+A posh guy in his late forties who’d never worked in an agency before.
+So, upon my return, I was dealt some weird job-share situation, and after only three months away was jostling for a position I’d been promised as a bargaining tool.
 A spectacular breach of contract.

 I guess you could say I ‘innovated’ my way out of it.
-Created new projects and ways to make money, built my contact base and proved myself all over again.
+Created new projects and ways to make money, built my contact base, and proved myself all over again.

 Feelings of ‘not belonging’ are often forced upon us; whether it’s significant incidents or everyday microaggressions; verbal chips and dents to your confidence – a joke here, a snipe there – they tapdance into your subconscious and stay there, growing and mutating until one day you have an all-singing, all-dancing stage show of insecurity up in there.

 The way women are portrayed in most creative mediums is wanky bollocks.
-In ads, fiction, mainstream TV and film, there are a handful of atypical women (let’s call it the Fleabag Effect) and all the rest are clichés and stereotypes.
+In ads, fiction, mainstream TV, and film, there are a handful of atypical women (let’s call it the Fleabag Effect), and all the rest are clichés and stereotypes.
 Women are written pretty and boring apart from the scatty, boozy Bridget Jones alternative.

 I want imperfect prime-time female TV presenters with brilliant big asses and potty mouths.
 When you’re a woman, being yourself and weird and different shouldn’t be an act of rebellion.
-But it will be, until entertainment changes.
+But it will be until entertainment changes.

-Shut up and make stuff.
-Produce things.
-There’s so many opinions in the air that only the loudest and most entitled get heard, even now.
+There are so many opinions in the air that only the loudest and most entitled get heard, even now.

 Lots of people in our industry write B2B books…how to disrupt or engage or fail, but my view is if you want to prove you know consumers, create a consumer product.
-My bestselling book The Little Girl Who Gave Zero Fucks was my way of showing I understand women and I know what sells.
+My bestselling book, The Little Girl Who Gave Zero Fucks was my way of showing I understand women and I know what sells.

 Want to help stop wanky bollocks in business?

-Support the movement by following NWB on Twitter or Facebook and encourage any other honest, straight talkers who might be interested in following or contributing to NWB to get in touch: [email protected].
+Support the movement by following NWB on Twitter or Facebook, and encourage any other honest, straight talkers who might be interested in following or contributing to NWB to get in touch: [email protected].